Chest-Solutions/Chest-Solutions.github.io/COC.md

 ## Reporting Issues

-If you witness or experience unacceptable behavior, please report it by emailing us at [support@chest-solutions.com](mailto:support@chest-solutions.com).
+If you witness or experience unacceptable behavior, please report it by DMing anmvc or RedSnicker on discord.
 All reports will be handled with confidentiality.

 ## Enforcement